epaga/rain-forecast/README.md

 rain-forecast
 =============

 Gives a simple rain forecast based on data by forecast.io.
+The bars are the precipitation probability of there being precipitation at the given time.
+If there is a possibility, the description on the right is regarding strength of the precipitation.

 1. Create your API key at http://developer.forecast.io
 2. Enter the API key in weather.py